cmusatyalab/faceswap/doc/FaceSwap/docs/index.md

 ## FaceSwap Android Server

+### Cloudlet Setup

+The FaceSwap server is wrapped into a virtual machine disk image.
+You can download it [here](https://storage.cmusatyalab.org/faceswap/faceswap-server-release.qcow).
+The best way to construct a faceswap server is to simply create and boot a virtual machine using provided faceswap server disk image.

+### Cloud Setup

-FaceSwap Android server is available on Amazon EC2.
+FaceSwap Android server disk image is available on Amazon EC2.
 The AMI name is "FaceSwap-server-release".
 The AMI ID in EC2 Oregon is ami-31c43351.

-The source code is available [here](https://github.com/Jamesjue/FaceSwap-server).
+The source code is available [here](https://github.com/cmusatyalab/faceswap).

 ## Hardware Requirements